 Maybe you’re too busy to travel and you’re considering buying a second home.
 You could be, forcibly or voluntarily, quarantined to your house.
 Perhaps you are an investor looking to take advantage of a market, but your schedule won’t allow for an in-person house hunt.
 Regardless of whether or not you can make a personal inspection of the home, you can buy it.
 It’s important that you prepare yourself for a remote purchase though, and there are a few ideas in particular that you should consider.
 Buying a house can be an intimidating project but it’s easy if you know what you are doing.

 Set Up Financing

 Thanks to technology, financing can all be handled over our phones.
 The process is pretty straightforward.
-For example, On Q Financial, Inc. has an online app called Simplicity that you can easily and securely download to your phone.
+For example, On Q Financial, LLC has an online app called Simplicity by On Q Financial that you can easily and securely download to your phone.
 A pre-approval letter in hand lets your realtor know that you are serious.
 Within the app, you will be able to select a mortgage consultant who will work with you and your realtor to organize the funding of your loan.
 Our expert consultants will help you assess your financial health and find the right program for you.
 Whatever stage you are in, they are able to help.
 Contact them today.

 Find the Best Houses with the Best Amenities